Bartlesville Radio » News » Dewey Awaits More Information on the Investigation into NFHS Racist Rant

 The OSSAA has recommended that schools partner with NFHS Networks for the state basketball tournament.

-We spoke with Dewey Supt. of Public Schools Vince Vincent regading the issue and the agreement they have with NFHS.
+We spoke with Dewey Supt. of Public Schools Vince Vincent regarding the issue and the agreement they have with NFHS.

 Vincent said: